teefaxx/trip-consumption-analysis/README.md

 # README - Trip Consumption Analysis

-This project which was completed as part of the course ”Geoinformationstechnologien und -analysen” at ETH Zürich.
+This project was completed as part of the course ”Geoinformationstechnologien und -analysen” at ETH Zürich.

-Contributers to the project:
+#### Contributors to the project:
 * Dario De Luca
 * Luca Dominiak
 * Leonard Haas